ralch/blog.ralch.com/content/tutorial/golang-tools-comprehension.md

 The `godepgraph` tools can be controlled with these flags:

 - `-d` show dependencies of packages in the Go standard library
-- `horizontal` lay out the dependency graph horizontally instead of vertically
+- `-horizontal` lay out the dependency graph horizontally instead of vertically
 - `-i` string a comma-separated list of packages to ignore
 - `-p` string a comma-separated list of prefixes to ignore
 - `-s` ignore packages in the Go standard library